-Standard Nature of change Impact Date Council will apply the standard AASB 15 Revenue from Contracts with Customers The AASB has issued a new standard for the recognition of revenue.
-It replaces existing revenue recognition guidance, including AASB 118 which covers contracts for goods and services.
-The new standard is based on the principle that revenue is recognised as each performance obligation as stipulated in the contract with customers is satisfied.
-It requires an assessment of goods and services promised in a contract and identification of each sufficiently specific performance obligation.
-Where a contract with a customer does not exist, Council shall consider whether AASB Council assessed its revenue streams and has identified the transactions that are within the scope of AASB 15.
-The most significant change for Council will be to defer income from grants and donations where the delivery of goods and services are enforceable and the performance obligations are sufficiently specific.
+Standard Nature of change Impact Date Council will apply the standard AASB 15 Rev from Contract Customers s with recognition of revenue.
+It replaces existing revenue recognition guidance, including AAS 118 which covers contracts for goods and in the second the second time and the 1 July 2019 services.
+The new standard is based on the principle the revenue is recognised as each performance obligation as stipulated in the contract with customers is satisfied.
+It requires an assessment of goods and services promised a contract and identification of each sufficient specific performance obligation. enforceable and the performance obligations are sufficiently specific.
 The impact will be around \$3,523,429.
-The majority of grants and donations received by Council are currently recognised on receipt under AASB 1004 Contributions.
-Council developed and maintains a centralised register to review current and future grant agreements.
-1 July 2019 AASB 1058 Income of Not-for-Profit Entities 1058 is applicable.
-AASB 1058 applies to Not-for-Profit entities and replaces most of the income recognition requirements in AASB 1004 Contributions.
-The new standard clarifies and simplifies the income recognition requirements of Council.
-It applies to transactions whore the consideration to acquire an asset is significantly less than the fair value principally to enable Council to further its objectives.
+The majority of grants and donations in received by Council are currently recognised on Where a contract with a customer does not exist, Council shall consider whether AASB 1058 is applicable. register to review current and future grant agreements.
+AASB 1058 In of Not-for-Prot Entities in the second process of the second s Transactions covered under AASB 1058 include but are not limited to the following: - receipt of rates and fees including fines - cash and other assets received by Council from 1 July 2019 The new standard clarifies and simplifies the income recognition requirements of Council, I applies to transactions where the consideration to acquire an asset is significantly less than the application of the standard stand grants - cash and other assets received by Council from dcvcloper contributions , fair value principally to enable Council to further its objectives.
 AASB 1058 is considered in conjunction with AASB 15.
-Under the new income recognition framework, Council first considers whether AASB 15 applies to a transaction or part of a transaction in terms of an enforceable agreement and a sufficiently specific performance obligation.
-If the transaction does not meet the criteria, application of AASB 1058 is considered.
-Transactions covered under AASB 1058 include but are not limited to the following: - receipt of rates and fees including fines - cash and other assets received by Council from grants - cash and other assets received by Council from developer contributions - assets acquired for nominal or low amounts Council will continue to recognise income from grants, including the Financial Assistance Grant, and donations upfront where AASB 15 does not apply.
-Under AASB 1058 Council will defer refundable prepaid rates to the period they relate where currently they are being recognised upon receipt in line with AASB 1004.
-Council's prepaid rates as at 30 June 2019 of \$197,422 will be adjusted in opening retained earnings as at 1 July 2019.
-Council has assessed there is no impact to its revenue recognition practices in relation to developer contributions.
-1 July 2019 AASB 1059 Service Concession Arrangements: Grantors The standard applies to arrangements that public sector entities enter into with a private sector operator for the delivery of public services related to a service concession asset on behalf of a public sector grantor for a specified period of time and managing at least some of those services.
-An arrangement within the scope of this standard typically involves an operator constructing the assets used to provide the public service or upgrading the assets (for example, by increasing their capacity) and operating and maintaining the assets for a specified period of time.
-Preliminary assessment shows this standard will not have a material impact on Council's financial statements.
-1 July 2020
+Under the new income recognition framework, Council first considers whether Council will continue to recognise income from grants, including the Financial Assistance Grant, and donations upfront where AASB 15 does not apply.
+2 2 AASB 15 applies to a transaction or part of a transaction in terms of an enforceable agreement and a sufficiently specific performance obligation.
+If the transaction doe not meet the criteria, application of AASB 105 is considered. revenue recognition practices in relation to developer contributions.
+AASB 1059 S Concession Arrangements Grantors public sector entities enter into with a private sector operator for the delivery of public services related to a service concession asse on behalf of a public sector grantor for a specified period of time and managing at leas some of those services.
+An arrangement with t n 1 July 2020 the scope of this standard typically involves a operator constructing the assets used to provide the public service or upgrading the assets (for example, by increasing their capacity) and operating and maintaining the assets for a specified period of time.